 - Asset allocations

 - Budget and costing of involved parts

 Project managers periodically assess construction schedules to ensure that the construction is going as planned and completed within the set timeframe.

-Even though creating a construction schedule can be time-consuming, it can significantly help you avoid issues, give you a sense of direction, and enable you to manage project resources.
+Even though creating a construction schedule can be time-consuming, it can significantly help you avoid issues, give you a sense of direction, and manage project resources.

 Why Do We Need Project Schedules?

-Increasingly, over the last 15 or 20 years, construction owners have required that contractors prepare schedules during the construction project.
+Over the last 15 or 20 years, construction owners have required that contractors prepare schedules during a construction project.
 There are two primary reasons for this trend.

 First, as projects become more complex and have tighter budgets, we need schedules to help us manage our construction projects.